AileneKane/ellsworth/docs/EllsworthResurveyAnalysis.md

     ##             (Intr)
     ## AGE_BH_2006 -0.302

-There is a positive age on dbh, after accounting for variation in density and blocks.
-There is much higher variance in density by stand type than by block.
+There is a positive effect of age on dbh, after accounting for variation in density and blocks.
+There is much higher variance in dbh by stand type than by block.

 ## Height